-The toll road's traffic profile has remained steady despite the fluctuations in volume.
-Around 95% of the traffic in 2019 was from cars and motorcycles because it is a principal route for commuters in the Panama City metro area.
-In 2020, the composition changed slightly with an increase in heavy vehicles, mostly because of the mobility restrictions in Panama.
-This traffic composition is credit positive because commuter traffic is a more reliable source of toll revenue than commercial traffic, which is more susceptible to changes in economic conditions.
+Despite fluctuations in volume, the toll road's traffic profile has remained steady in line with 2020, with light vehicles accounting for 88% of total traffic.
+While composition is credit positive because commuter traffic is a more reliable source of toll revenue than commercial traffic, which is more susceptible to changes in economic conditions, further traffic recovery will depend on existing trends of lifestyle changes - like working from home.